MjMayur/assignment-choice-tech-lab/assignment/README.md

 - Detail cache keys are stored as: assignment_users:detail:<id>
 - Cache entries expire after 5 minutes
 - Import/create/update/delete operations refresh the list cache from MySQL

+## Notes

+- Records are soft deleted using the `deleted_at` column
+- The list and detail APIs only return rows where `deleted_at IS NULL`
+- The application is designed as a simple assignment project and keeps the implementation focused on CSV import + CRUD + Redis caching